Pal (surname)

-Pal, alternative form "Paul", is a common surname found in India and Bangladesh.
-It is traditionally believed that 'Pal' originated from the Sanskrit pala meaning protector or keeper.
-It is also occasionally found in other countries.
+Pal, alternatively spelt Paul, is a common surname found in India and Bangladesh.
+It is traditionally believed that 'Pal' originated from the Sanskrit pala meaning protector, keeper, guard or herdsman.
+The surname is also occasionally found in other countries.

 History

 The surname Pal (or Paul) is found in Bengal among Bengali Kayasthas.
 Historian Tej Ram Sharma mentions that the surname is "now confined to Kayasthas of Bengal" while referring to the names of Brahmins ending in such Kayastha surnames in the early inscriptions dating back to the Gupta period.